JulianWack/SU2xSU2/README.md

 ``SU2xSU2`` is free software made available under the MIT License.
 For details see the `LICENSE` file.

 ## To DO
-- change name of function that integrates the beta function (state that 1/beta expansion of integrand is used)
-- add tests
+- add and test setup.py (update version number)
+- check that imports in package work, i.e. test examples
 - once package is published and can be installed
     - check if example in README works
     - check if example.py works
     - data storage: Check that paths are relative to the to current working directory
+- change name of function that integrates the beta function (state that 1/beta expansion of integrand is used)
+- add tests
 - plotting
     - get latex error when plotting within analysis.py
     - no apparent option to add errorbar format '.' in style sheet